 In case recovery becomes necessary, your system should be shut down as gracefully as possible.
-Disconnect the power cable and press the power button to drain capacitance while power is disconnected.
-Disconnect and reconnect modem power, then reconnect system power to allow complete reinitialization of your system.
+Disconnect and reconnect modem power, and power on the system to allow complete reinitialization of your system.

 Seamless Transfer of a Modem Session

 There are about as many modem command variations as there are modems.
 The sample modem configuration files have been written to capture the largest number of workable modem settings.